-- you incurred the relevant capital expense before 1 July 2005 and, in a previous income year, you ceased business or you stopped carrying on your business as an individual (for example, if you started to carry on your business through a company or partnership) and you have not fully claimed your five-year write-off - you incurred the relevant capital expense on or after 1 July 2005 and - the expenditure relates to a business that was proposed at the time the expense was incurred - the business commenced before 30 June 2009, and - you are carrying on the business through a company or trust, or - you incurred the relevant capital expense on or after 1 July 2005 and the expenditure relates to a business which ceased in a previous income year and you carried on the business through a company or trust.
+- you incurred the relevant capital expense and - the expenditure relates to a business that was proposed at the time the expense was incurred - the business commenced before 30 June 2010, and - you are carrying on the business through a company or trust, or - you incurred the relevant capital expense and the expenditure relates to a business which ceased in a previous income year and you carried on the business through a company or trust.

-If you incurred relevant section 40-880 expenses on or after 1 July 2005 and you carried on the business as a sole trader or through a partnership, claim the amount at item P8 on the Business and professional items schedule for individuals 2009.
+If you incurred relevant section 40-880 expenses and you carried on the business as a sole trader or through a partnership, claim the amount at item P8 on the Business and professional items schedule for individuals 2010.

-If you incurred relevant section 40-880 expenses on or after 1 July 2005 but had not commenced the business by 30 June 2009, your deduction for this amount will be deferred until the year in which the business activity commences.
+If you incurred relevant section 40-880 expenses but had not commenced the business by 30 June 2010, your deduction for this amount will be deferred until the year in which the business activity commences.
 The deferred amount may be deducted in the income year in which the activity commences.